-Modern buildings are often build with very toxic and gazing materials which can lead to diseases and allergies.
-Very often the cause of this allergies remain undetected.
-CORE Architects helps you understanding the importance of the use of ecological building materials and its impact on your wellbeing.
+Modern buildings are often built with toxic and highly synthetic materials, which can potentially lead to diseases and allergies.
+Very often the causes of these allergies remain undetected.
+We want to help you understand the importance of the use of ecological building materials and their impact on your wellbeing.

-Buildings that consume slightly more energy than they produce are called Near-Zero Energy Buildings or Ultra Low Energy Houses.
+Buildings that consume slightly more energy than they produce, are called Near-Zero Energy Buildings (NZEB) or Ultra Low Energy Houses.

 Although ZEB’s still remain fairly uncommon they are gaining popularity.
 The zero energy goal is becoming more practical as the costs of alternative energy technologies (e.g. solar panels and thorough insulation) decrease, whilst the costs of traditional fossil fuels increase.

 “Spatial design” is an umbrella term used to describe the combination of product design, interior design, architecture and urban design.
 Things like gadgets, furniture and interior architecture are used to make optimal use of space available.
 The core notion of spatial design lies in thinking outside of the box when it comes to “space”- creating a 4th dimension by, for example, utilising beds that disappear below floor surfaces or between double ceilings, kitchens or offices that are hidden behind wall surfaces and split levels that offer multi purpose living.

 An Ecological house is modelled on the energetic and material factors of its surrounding natural ecosystem, and enhances rather than degrades the environment.
 Like an ecosystem itself, an ecological house conserves precious resources (energy, water, food).
 It can also produce these resources, or at least gather and store more of them than it uses.
 The leftover resources are distributed back into the environment to support life elsewhere.

 In contrast, a standard house is a resource drain.
 Life’s essentials flow into it, often wastefully, are dissipated.
 The flow of resources is unidirectional, from input to output, without being used to its full potential.